surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden Filters

-The data can also be retrieved based on the applied hidden filters, this hidden filters are visible in the list of filter expression but are not visible in the data section o
+The data can also be retrieved based on the applied hidden filters, this hidden filters are visible in the list of filter expression but are not visible while retrieving the data in data section. to carry out this function you can follow the following steps,
-On applying hidden filters to the dimensions, the column fields are visible in the list of filter expression and displays the data depending on the filters applied.
-This can be done by following steps,

 **a.** Apply hidden filters to data fields in dimensions.